 This national network can also mean that companies that plan to relocate or expand to a new city may be able to find qualified externs and employees that share the same high-quality Escoffier credentials.

 “A relationship with Escoffier can ensure consistency in training, regardless of location, because of our national presence.
 There is no other culinary school that can offer this.”*

 Denise Sullivan, Escoffier Vice President of Enterprise Solutions

 Take Partnerships Even Further

-Access to externs isn’t the only reason that businesses should partner with culinary schools.
-There’s also the opportunity to train the staff you already have, with Escoffier Work & Learn.
+Access to externs isn’t the only reason that businesses should team up with culinary schools.
+In Escoffier’s case, the school has a partnership with Auguste Escoffier Global Solutions, which offers the opportunity to train the staff you already have, with its Work & Learn program.

 Work & Learn is a pathway to education for your best and brightest employees.
 Those who apply and qualify can work for you while simultaneously attending one of Escoffier’s online programs or at our Boulder campus.
 Students can get the benefit of a culinary education and be eligible for Escoffier scholarships.
 Work & Learn scholarships range from $2,000 to a scholarship covering 25% of their tuition and fees, for participants of Work & Learn MAX.
 And employers can get the benefit of a trained culinarian who may demonstrate longer retention.

 Chef Tim Condon of The Angry Cactus in San Angelo, TX, is a strong advocate for Work & Learn.
 With one student already through the program and several more in progress, he’s making Work & Learn a substantial part of his business model.
 Chef Tim says, “My goal is that anyone who comes here does a culinary program with Work & Learn that, when it’s all said and done, will be 100 percent paid for [through fundraising and scholarships].”*